-Figure 2:.
+Figure 2.
 Functional decomposition in EAST-ADL on analysis and design levels.

-At the analysis level, the Functional Analysis Architecture contains Functions that can be hierarchically composed and connected to each other.
+At the Analysis Level, the Functional Analysis Architecture contains Functions that can be hierarchically composed and connected to each other.
 Functional devices represent sensors and actuators with their interface software and electronics, and these are connected to the environment.
-Fig. 2 illustrates the entities involved and shows how they are connected.
+Figure 2 illustrates the entities involved and shows how they are connected.

 The "Functions" can have two types of ports, FlowPorts and ClientServer ports to represent data exchange and client-server interaction respectively.
 FlowPorts provide or receive data according to its (single) datatype.
 ClientServer ports declare multiple operations, each with argument and return value with datatypes.
 The argument value is provided to the server function on the client call.
-A return value is received from to the called function on its completion.
+A return value is received from the called function on its completion.
 The data exchange semantics is single buffer overwrite, i.e. the last written value is always used.

 The functions can be hierarchical, but the leaves have synchronous execution semantics, which means that they read inputs, calculate and provide outputs.
 They are triggered based on time or data arrival on ports.
-For FunctionFlow ports, input and output is provided asynchronously from sender to receiver.
+For FunctionFlow ports, input and output are provided asynchronously from sender to receiver.
 Calls to ClientServer ports on event-triggered functions are blocking until the execution time has expired.
 At this point, the return value is provided.
 If the server function is time triggered, the delay until triggering has to be added.

 In addition to the triggering and execution semantics, the data transformation inside the function needs to be defined.
 Such transfer function is typically defined by external tools using their respective notation for behavioral descriptions.
 A native behavioural notation has also been developed for EAST-ADL allowing direct definition of behavior, which is independent of which tool is used.
+These are denoted Behavioural Constraints, because they can be used to define behavior for several purposes including requirements, test results, Features and of course function behavior in Environment Models and Functional Analysis and Design Architectures.

 The behavior of the environment is captured in the EnvironmentModel.
-The environment model also contains Functions, but they represent vehicle dynamics, other vehicles, road-side IT systems, etc.
+The Environment Model also contains Functions, but they represent vehicle dynamics, other vehicles, road-side IT systems, etc.

-The design level (see Fig. 2) contains a more detailed functional definition of the system.
+The design level (see Figure 2) contains a more detailed functional definition of the system.
 Functions and LocalDeviceManagers represent application software in the Functional Design Architecture.
 "BasicSoftwareFunctions" are used to capture middleware behavior affecting application functionality.
-HardwareFunctions represents the logical behavior of hardware components and complete the logical path to the environment model with the controlled "plant" and surrounding elements.
+HardwareFunctions represents the logical behavior of hardware components and complete the logical path to the Environment Model with the controlled "plant" and surrounding elements.
 The HardwareDesignArchitecture represents the resources of the embedded computing platform, i.e. ECUs, communication networks, sensors, actuators and I/O to which the functions are allocated.
 The Hardware Design Architecture also reflects the physical topology of electrical elements and connectors.